opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

  [emphasis added]

 32     Clearly, Rajah JA’s _dictum_ neither says nor suggests that it is an element of the offence under Rule 5 that the appellants knew or reasonably ought to have known in the first place that _a permit was required._ That said, this particular point was not argued by the appellants on appeal.
 Somewhat paradoxically, the trial judge took the appellants’ own evidence that they did not believe that a permit was required as inculpating, as opposed to exculpating them.
-This is clear from the trial judge’s Grounds of Decision in _Public Prosecutor v You Xin_ and Others [2007] SGDC 79 at [44]:
+This is clear from the trial judge’s Grounds of Decision in _Public Prosecutor v You Xin_ and Others <span class="citation">[2007] SGDC 79</span> at [44]:

  One other issue raised was the matter of whether the accused persons 'ought reasonably to know' that there was no permit applied for.
 The accused person's own evidence shows that they did not believe that a permit was required.
 One can infer, therefore, that the existence of a permit was never truly active in their mind, or that they simply did not care.
 As a result, they, at the very least, ought to know that there was indeed no permit for such an assembly.